BC Tarvas

-BC Tarvas is a professional basketball club based in Rakvere, Estonia.
+BC Tarvas are a professional basketball club based in Rakvere, Estonia.
 The club competes in the Estonian-Latvian Basketball League.
 Their home arena is the Rakvere Sports Hall.

 History

 2006–2017

 Rakvere Tarvas was founded in 2006 by Andres Sõber and joined the top-tier Korvpalli Meistriliiga (KML) for the 2006–07 season, replacing another Rakvere based team, the financially troubled Rakvere Palliklubi.
 The team name Tarvas, meaning Aurochs in Estonian, is the symbol of Rakvere and is derived from the historic name of Rakvere, Tarvanpea (Aurochs' head).
 Rakvere Tarvas finished the 2006–07 regular season in 6th place, reaching the playoffs, where the team was eliminated in the quarterfinals.

 Martin Müürsepp played for Tarvas in the 2009–10 season and coached the team in the 2021–2022 season.

 Sõber strengthened the team significantly during the 2009 off-season by signing point guard Valmo Kriisa, young shooting guard Rain Veideman and centers Richard Anderson and Reinar Hallik.
 In February 2010, they were joined by forward Martin Müürsepp.
 Rakvere Tarvas finished the 2009–10 regular season in second place and reached the finals in the playoffs.
 In the finals, Rakvere Tarvas faced the top-seeded TÜ/Rock and lost the series 2 games to 4, despite winning the first 2 games.
 Kriisa and Veideman were named to the All-KML Team, while Sõber won the Coach of the Year award.
 After the season, Rakvere Tarvas lost several star players, including Kriisa, Müürsepp and Veideman, and failed to repeat their success in the 2010–11 season, finishing in fourth place.
 Rakvere Tarvas also joined the Baltic Basketball League for the 2010–11 season, but failed to advance past the group stage of the Challenge Cup competition.